-- When not in use, plant and vehicles will be switched off; there will be no idling vehicles. - All plant and fuel-requiring equipment utilised during construction shall be well maintained in order to minimise emissions, as per manufacturing and legal requirements. - Green driving techniques will be adopted, and effective route preparation and planning shall be undertaken prior to works. - All delivery vehicles carrying material with dust potential will be covered when travelling to or leaving site, preventing the spread of dust beyond the work area. - Material stockpiles will be reduced as far as is reasonably practicable by using a 'just in time' delivery system.
-All material will also be stored on made ground. - Any stockpiled material on site will be monitored daily to ensure no risks of dust emissions exists. - Materials shall be removed from site as soon as is practicable. - Good housekeeping will be employed throughout the work. - Drop heights to haulage vehicles and onto conveyors will be minimised. - Surfaces will be swept where loose material remains following planing.
+- All plant and fuel-requiring equipment utilised during construction shall be well maintained in order to minimise emissions, as per manufacturing and legal requirements, and will be switched off when not in use. - Green driving techniques will be adopted, and effective route preparation and planning shall be undertaken prior to works. - All delivery vehicles carrying material with dust potential will be covered when travelling to or leaving site, preventing the spread of dust beyond the work area. - Material stockpiles will be reduced as far as is reasonably practicable by using a 'just in time' delivery system.
+All material will also be stored on made ground, and will be monitored daily to ensure no risks of dust emissions exists. - Materials shall be removed from site as soon as is practicable. - Good housekeeping will be employed throughout the work. - Drop heights to haulage vehicles and onto conveyors will be minimised. - Surfaces will be swept where loose material remains following planing.

 With the above mitigation measures in place, it is anticipated that any air quality effects associated with the proposed works are unlikely to be significant.
-This receptor is not considered further in this Record of Determination (RoD).
+This receptor is not considered further in this RoD.